Colorado Uninsured & Underinsured Motorists Laws

 • $15,000 for property damage in any one accident

-It is important to mention that liability insurance and UM/UIM insurance are not the same things.
+It is important to mention that liability insurance and UM/UIM insurance are different.
 Many people get these confused.
 Liability insurance pays another person for damages you caused.
 UM/UIM insurance covers your injuries if the at-fault driver is underinsured or uninsured.

 UM/UIM coverage in Colorado fills the gap between the other party’s insurance and your losses in an accident.
 UM coverage protects you if you are involved in a car accident with an uninsured driver or a hit-and-run.
 UIM coverage provides protection when the other party’s liability limits do not fully pay out the expenses related to your damages.

 Let’s say you are in an accident with an uninsured driver and have $30,000 in damages, but the other driver has no insurance.
-If you have $50,000 UM coverage, your policy covers the full $30,000 that you have in damages.
+If you have $50,000 UM coverage, your policy covers the entire $30,000 you have in damages.

 When you need to seek recovery after an uninsured motorist is determined at fault for your car accident, you file a claim with your insurance provider.
 However, the process can be challenging as insurance companies do not like paying out money to their own insured for UM/UIM claims.